makubas/nm-weapons-pack/README.md

-# Fabric Example Mod
+# NM's Weapons Pack

-## Setup
+## Overview

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Mod is currently in development by n-kodem and makubas.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under MIT License.